ipfs/js-ipfs/README.md

 We support both the Current and Active LTS versions of Node.js.
 Please see [nodejs.org](https://nodejs.org/) for what these currently are.

-This project is tested on macOS & Linux and Windows.
+This project is tested on macOS, Linux and Windows.

 ### Use in Node.js